cosc2336-ds-alg/assg07/README.md

 I have created and updated a set of tests and the build system for you in order to start templatizing your `List` class.
 There is a subdirectory called `template` in your project that contains some files.
-Copy the files named `assg-tests-int-template.cpp` and `assg-tests-string-template.cpp` to your `src` subdirectory.
-These files will be replacing the old `assg-tests.cpp` file that was testing the nontemplatized version of `List` that only managed `int` values.
-There is also a new `Makefile` that will use these 2 tests files to build the test executable, copy this new Makefile from the `template` and replace the current Makefile you have at the root of the directory.
+Copy the files named `test-int-template.cpp` and `test-string-template.cpp` to your `src` subdirectory.
+These files will be replacing the old `tests-List.cpp` file that was testing the nontemplatized version of `List` that only managed `int` values.
+There is also a new `Makefile` that will use these 2 tests files to build the test executable, copy this new Makefile from the `template` subdirectory and replace the current Makefile you have at the root of the directory.

 If you try and compile at this point the compilation will fail.
 The tests expect a templatized `List` class, and the one you have in your `src` and `include` directories does not support template types.
 Rename your current header and implementation files so that you have your original untemplatized code to refer to.
 Name them something like `List-notemplate.hpp` and `List-notemplate.cpp`.
-Then you will also find files named `List.hpp` and `List.cpp` in the `template` directory.
+You will also see there are files named `List.hpp` and `List.cpp` in the `template` subdirectory.
 Copy these files to `include` and `src` respectively.
 I have gotten you started on turning `List` into a template class, but have only templatized the class declaration and the class constructors and destructor.

 Once you copy over all of the files from the `template` subdirectory, your project should now build and run the unit tests.
 You should check that